SaschaZeGerman/loginbuddy/README.md

 # Getting started

+To build loginbuddy you need these tools:

+- java jdk8
+- maven
+- docker
+- docker-compose

 ## Building and using the development container of loginbuddy:

+I have only used loginbuddy on a MacBook, if you run it on Windows, some instructions may need to be adjusted!

 - Preparation
   - modify your hosts file, add **127.0.0.1 local.loginbuddy.net server.loginbuddy.net**